muxammad/C/README.md

 This repository is a resource for learning and mastering the C programming language.
 Whether you're a beginner or an experienced programmer, you'll find valuable information, code examples, and resources here to help you on your C programming journey.

+## About C language
+C is a general-purpose computer programming language.
+It was created in the 1970s by Dennis Ritchie, and remains very widely used and influential.
+By design, C’s features cleanly reflect the capabilities of the targeted CPUs.

 ## Table of Contents

 - [Getting Started](#getting-started)